bizbooq/bizbooq-support/docs/en/11-transfers/01-how-can-i-create-a-transfer.md

 # How can I create a transfer?

 Transfer is created when you want to move money from one account to another.
-For a single transfer, Ciniki creates a revenue and payment record for the accounts involved.
+For a single transfer, BizBooq creates a revenue and payment record for the accounts involved.

 > Money transferred between transfers with different currencies will be converted to the currency of the receiving account based on the currency rates you have setup.